-You can’t bring back goods for commercial purposes, which includes bringing back goods for payment, even payment in kind.
-Goods can’t be brought back for family and friends if they are paying you, giving you cost price, or paying some or all of your travel costs.
-You can’t bring back goods for re-sale.
+You cannot bring back goods for commercial purposes, which includes bringing back goods for payment, even payment in kind.
+Goods cannot be brought back for family and friends if they are paying you, giving you cost price, or paying some or all of your travel costs.
+You cannot bring back goods for re-sale.

 If you bring back large quantities of alcohol or tobacco goods, you may be asked some basic questions about the trip and the purchases and the purpose for which you hold the goods.
 This particularly applies if you have with you more than the following amounts: